-- Roast meat (rather than deli lunch meat) either on a sandwich, tossed through a salad or as part of a ploughman’s lunch.
-I have fond memories of roast lamb and chutney sandwiches from my school days.
-I think I was the only kid who ate chutney.
+- Roast meat (rather than deli lunch meat) either on a sandwich, tossed through a salad or as part of a ‘grazing selection’.
+Slow cooking a roast is an easy way to make multiple dinners and lunches at the same time!

-- Vegetables (can be tossed with pasta, ‘dressed’ as a salad or used as dippers).
-Don’t forget mashed potato or sweet potato; these can be eaten as cold mash or turned into fritters/bubble and squeak.
+- Leftover cooked vegetables (can be tossed with pasta, ‘dressed’ as a salad or used as dippers).
+Don’t forget mashed potato or sweet potato; these can be eaten as cold mash or turned into fritters or bubble and squeak.